2000 NBA Finals: Game 2

 Los Angeles and Indiana were evenly matched for the first quarter, both scoring 28.
 However, Los Angeles suffered a major setback when Kobe Bryant left the game in the 1st quarter due to a sprained ankle and did not return.
 Jalen Rose later admitted that he intentionally stuck out his foot when Kobe shot a jumpshot in order to trip him when he landed.
 Ron Harper went in for Bryant and scored 21 points for the game.
 Desperate to try to gain the lead, Larry Bird resorted to the "Hack-a-Shaq" strategy.
 Shaq shot 39 free throws, making only 18, an NBA record for most free throws attempted.
 Despite this low percentage, Shaq made 9 of 16 in the 4th quarter to keep a Lakers lead.
 The Pacers cut the lead to 99–96 and were looking to foul Shaq, but when Shaq got the ball he passed to Robert Horry who converted not only the layup, but the foul shot as well giving them a 102–96 lead en route to a 111–104 Lakers victory.
+Shaq led both teams with 40 points and 24 rebounds.
+Kobe, who left the game in the 1st quarter, scored a total of only 2 points in game 2, the lowest number of points he has ever scored in the NBA Finals during his career.